 Section 05

-These are the questions that separate banks that understand their control environment from banks that bought software and hoped compliance would sort itself out.
+These are still the questions that separate banks that understand their control environment from banks that bought software and hoped compliance would sort itself out.

 Question 1